Barron Trump, America’s New First Son, Was Finally Seen At Father’s Inauguration

 — Daily Mail US (@DailyMail) January 20, 2017

 Barron is a boy beyond his years.
 When one looks at the incredibly tall young man, it’s hard to believe he’s only 10-years-old.
 He already has his own signature coif and loves wearing suits like his father, as his mother has already shared.
-He’s been present during post-debate appearances throughout the presidential campaign, the Republican National Convention, and on Election Night.
+He’s been present during post-debate appearances throughout the presidential campaign, the Republican National Convention, and on election night.
 Barron Trump returned to the spotlight on Friday as his father was sworn in as the nation’s new leader.

 PHOTO: Incoming first lady Melania Trump adjusts Barron Trump’s tie before the 58th Presidential Inauguration. https://t.co/9TCe1IRNoe